uizaio/uiza-android-sdk-player/README.md

 Get lasted release number [HERE](https://github.com/uizaio/uiza-android-sdk-player/releases).

+If you are using uiza_android_sdk_player (Version 4.0.9 and above), you will need to import dependencies:

+    //for playing video VOD, LIVE
+    implementation 'com.github.uizaio.uiza-android-sdk-player:uizacoresdk:4.0.9'
+    implementation 'com.google.android.exoplayer:exoplayer:2.9.5'
+    implementation 'com.google.android.exoplayer:exoplayer-dash:2.9.5'
+    implementation 'com.google.android.exoplayer:exoplayer-ui:2.9.5'

+- Additionally, if you want to use the Chromecast feature, add the following dependencies to your project:

+        //for Chromecast
+        implementation 'com.android.support:mediarouter-v7:28.0.0'
+        implementation 'com.google.android.gms:play-services-cast-framework:16.1.2'

+- If advertising support should be enabled, also add the following dependencies to your project:

+        //for IMA Ads
+        implementation 'com.google.android.exoplayer:extension-ima:2.9.5'
+        implementation 'com.google.android.gms:play-services-ads:17.1.3'

+**Note:**
+- The version of the ExoPlayer Extension IMA must match the version of the ExoPlayer library being used.
+- If you are using both Chromecast and IMA Ads dependencies, we recommend using dependency 'com.google.android.gms:play-services-cast-framework:$version' with version >= 16.0.3 to avoid dependency version conflicts

+If you are using uiza_android_sdk_player (Version < 4.0.9), you only need to import dependencies:

+    //for playing video VOD, LIVE, Chromecast and advertising support implementation 'com.github.uizaio.uiza-android-sdk-player:uizacoresdk:X.X.X'

 ***Please note if your project uses firebase***:
 **firebase-core** & **firebase-database** ... should be same version: